Aaron98990/ways-of-the-game/goals.md

 ![image](https://github.com/Aaron98990/ways-of-the-game/assets/45950113/0894ab34-dc35-4b54-88d9-aba8694f795d)

-Please note that seeing grass under the ball does not mean a goal has been scored.
+Please note that seeing green grass under the ball does not mean a goal has been scored.

 The team the goal is awarded to is determined by the coin toss before the match.